-Coming across ticks in Lake Macquarie was part of growing up, especially during the warmer months.
-As a kid, after playing outside, mum would check us over to see if she found any.
+Coming across ticks in Lake Macquarie was part of growing up, especially during the warm months.
+As a kid, after playing outside, Mum would check us over to see if she found any.
 I dreaded the sound mum made when she did.
 The thought of it burrowing into me didn’t exactly make me want to sit still.
 My mum would grab the tweezers and try to remove every part of the tick.
 Dad would be heading out to the shed for the metho.
+The latest advice for tick removal makes a lot more sense, to be honest.

 Paralysis ticks in Lake Macquarie